-It is compulsory for all service providers to apply for service tax registration in case the value of services that they render exceeds Rs.9 lakhs in a single financial year, based on the rules and regulations laid by the Government of India.
-However, in case the value of services offered by a service provider is lower than Rs.9 lakhs per annum, the service tax payer has the option to decide whether or not they want to complete the service tax registration.
+All service providers must apply for service tax registration in case the value of services that they render exceeds Rs.9 lakhs in a single financial year, based on the rules and regulations laid by the Government of India.
+However, in case the value of services offered by a service provider is lower than Rs.9 lakhs per annum, the service taxpayer has the option to decide whether or not they want to complete the service tax registration.

 The Service Tax Registration Application must be filed using the ST-1 Form.
 This form can be submitted online.
 Users who are registering for service tax for the first time will need to create an account so that the information in the ST-2 Form can be furnished.
 To create the account, visit website of ACES (CE&ST)

 After you have created an account on the aforementioned link, you will receive a password on your registered email id.
 The password will have to be changed and replaced by a custom password the first time you log in to the account.
 This account will be a permanent account for every aspect regarding service tax.

 To furnish the ST-1 Form, click on the ‘REG’ tab under which you will have to select the option ‘Fill ST-1’.
 Upon doing so, you will be redirected to the ST-1 Form where you will have to furnish the information required.
 The fields that should be filled in include Applicant’s Name, Address of Applicant, PAN Status, PAN (If Allotted), Applicant’s Name as in PAN, Constitution of Business, Name of Trustee / Proprietor / HUF, Category of Registration, and Nature of Registration.
 The office address of central premises should also be entered in the form.